This page gives information about causes of death on the Mortality Trends website.

 WHO codes: ICD-7 E870-E895; ICD-8 E850-E877; ICD-9 E850-E869; ICD-10 X400-X499.

-Comprises neoplasms of an unspecified nature (typically about 90% of the deaths in this category) and neoplasms recorded as benign (about 10%).
+This category comprises neoplasms of an unspecified nature (generally around 90% of the deaths) and neoplasms recorded as benign (about 10%).

 WHO codes: ICD-7 210-239; ICD-8 210-239; ICD-9 210-239; ICD-10 D00-D489.